jimmysFedora/Windows-98-Post-Install-Guide/README.md

 - Keep partition size under what OS and hardware can support.
   - It is recommended to have a 32GB partition but Windows 95 OSR 2.5, 98 & ME supports up to 137GB partitions natively.

-- Instead of configuring boot loader for dual booting have operating systems on their own seperate drive and boot into them by marking unused drives to not installed.
+- Instead of configuring boot loader for dual booting, have operating systems on their own seperate drive.
+Then boot into them by marking unused drives to not installed.
   - BIOS → IDE HDD AUTO-DETECTION → UNUSED DRIVES → NOT INSTALLED

 # Recommended BIOS Settings: